wikicrafter/Mytxt/nastk.md

 * Remote management and monitoring: These tools can be used to remotely access and manage network devices, allowing administrators to troubleshoot issues from a central location.
 Examples include SSH, Telnet and SNMP
 * Network troubleshoot commands : these tools can be used to run diagnostic commands on network devices in order to identify the root cause of problems, examples include: ping, traceroute, nslookup, netstat and so on.

+___
+Here are some commonly used network troubleshooting commands for Windows:
+* ping: This command is used to test the connectivity between two network devices.
+It sends an ICMP echo request packet to a specified IP address and waits for an
+ICMP echo reply.
+If the reply is received, the device is considered reachable and the ping command will display the round trip time (RTT) and packet loss statistics.

+* tracert: This command is used to trace the route that packets take from a source device to a destination device.
+It sends a series of ICMP echo request packets and records the IP address and RTT of each device in the path.
+This can be used to identify network bottlenecks or connectivity issues.

+* ipconfig: This command is used to display the current IP configuration of a device, including IP address, subnet mask, and default gateway.
+It can also be used to release and renew DHCP leases, and flush the DNS cache.

+* nslookup: This command is used to query DNS servers for information about a specified domain name, such as IP addresses, MX records, and CNAME records.
+It can be used to troubleshoot issues related to DNS resolution.

+* netstat: This command is used to display information about the current network connections on a device, including the local and remote IP addresses, protocol, and state.
+It can be used to identify open ports, active connections, and potential security risks.

+* route: This command is used to display and modify the routing table of a device.
+It can be used to add, delete and modify the routes, it also can be used to check the status of the routes.

+These are just a few examples of the many network troubleshooting commands available on Windows.
+It's always helpful to have a good understanding of the network infrastructure and topology in order to use these commands effectively.

+___

+Here are some commonly used network troubleshooting commands for Linux:
+* ping : This command is used to test the connectivity between two network devices.
+It sends an ICMP echo request packet to a specified IP address and waits for an ICMP echo reply.
+If the reply is received, the device is considered reachable and the ping command will display the round trip time (RTT) and packet loss statistics.
+* traceroute : This command is used to trace the route that packets take from a source device to a destination device.
+It sends a series of ICMP echo request packets and records the IP address and RTT of each device in the path.
+This can be used to identify network bottlenecks or connectivity issues.
+* ifconfig : This command is used to display the current IP configuration of a device's network interface, including IP address, netmask, and status.
+It can also be used to configure and activate/deactivate interfaces.
+* nslookup : This command is used to query DNS servers for information about a specified domain name, such as IP addresses, MX records, and CNAME records.
+It can be used to troubleshoot issues related to DNS resolution.
+* netstat : This command is used to display information about the current network connections on a device, including the local and remote IP addresses, protocol, and state.
+It can be used to identify open ports, active connections, and potential security risks.
+* route : This command is used to display and modify the routing table of a device.
+It can be used to add, delete and modify the routes, it also can be used to check the status of the routes.
+* tcpdump : This command is used to capture and analyze network packets.
+It can be used to troubleshoot network issues by capturing and analyzing packet data to identify patterns and trends.
+* iptables : This command is used to configure and manage the Linux kernel's built-in firewall.
+It can be used to create and manage firewall rules, which are used to control incoming and outgoing network traffic.

+These commands are most commonly used for network troubleshooting in Linux, but there are many other command line tools available to help you troubleshoot network issues.
+It's always helpful to have a good understanding of the network infrastructure and topology in order to use these commands effectively.